MileHacker Logo

 • Tour buses: Most tours to the Sacred Valley, Machu Picchu, and other archaeological sites use private tour buses or minivans arranged by tour operators.

-• Boat taxis/water transportation: Not applicable to Cusco, as it is an inland city without major waterways for public transportation.
+• Boat taxis/water transportation: Not applicable to Cusco, as it is a city not on the coast without major waterways for public transportation.

 • Cable cars/funiculars: No cable cars or funiculars within Cusco city itself.
 There is a small cable car option to access Machu Picchu from The Town at the base of machu picchu.